ANAMCraft/ANAM-Support-Docs/articles/best-practices-for-product-uploads.md

 Follow the step-by-step process for uploading your products to ensure everything is done correctly.

-1. Log in to your vendor account.
+1. Log in to your maker account.
 2. Navigate to the product upload section.
 3. Fill in the required fields with your prepared data.
 4. Upload your images and review the product details before submitting.